VVsmileyx/MetaGO/README.md

   (1) It takes a few days(60 hours for 250GB fa.gz of 100 samples) to finish the whole running.
 So the feature matrix after filtering out highly-sparse is output for the following thresholds adjustment of ASS, p-value.
 So using -S|--sparse to output the feature matrix filtering out the highly-sparse.
 And then use -I  MATRIX is useful when we set the ASS, p-value too stringent to get group-specific k-mers.
 So we use the filtered feature matrix as input to select group-specific k-mers with relaxed throsholds.

- (2) If you choose 'MATRIX' in option -I, you should not choose the following options: -F, -K, -m, -U, -S, -Z. And make sure the feature matrix filtering out the highly-sparse ('filter_sparse_x' or 'filter_sparse') is in the folder which you choosed in option -O (e.g. /home/user/GOES/Results).
+ (2) If you choose 'MATRIX' in option -I, you should not choose the following options: -F, -K, -m, -U, -S, -Z. And make sure the feature matrix filtering out the highly-sparse ('filter_sparse_x' or 'filter_sparse') and the file contanins the number of features of every sequencing file are in the folder which you choosed in option -O (e.g. /home/user/GOES/Results).
 Furthermore the following files should not be in /home/user/GOES/Results: 'ASS_filtered_down_x', 'Chi2_filtered_down_x', 'WR_filtered_down_x'(x = 1,2,...,k, k is the number you choosed in option '-P') or 'ASS_filtered_down', 'Chi2_filtered_down', 'WR_filtered_down'.

   (3) If you choose 'ASS' in option -W, you should not choose -C; IF you use 'chi2-test' in option -W, you should not choose -A.